tigerManBot/goodreads-webscrape/README.md

 selenium potential issues
 -------------------------

-if you are using Firefox(), then you need to have geckodriver.exe in the same folder as the python version you
+if you are using Firefox, then you need to have geckodriver.exe in the same folder as the python version you
 are using.
 For me, that path is:
 C:\Users\User_name\AppData\Local\Programs\Python\Python310